- Administrative Bureau

 Detention Services UnitDetention Services Unit (DSU)

 In an effort to reduce recidivism and the overall crime rates, the Detention Services Unit DSU was formed in June 2019 to establish connections with community providers to enhance release services and increase successful transition back into the community.
+Community members and inmates, alike, may find valuable resources derived from these partnerships in this Community Resource Guide.

 The Sheriff’s Office plays an important role in helping those in need connect with agencies that provide essential services necessary for success.
 As part of these efforts, the Sheriff’s Office has hosted two Community Resource Fairs, bringing over 60 local agencies together in one place, at one time, in order to provide answers to questions about what resources are available in our community.